TibebeJS/emoji-captcha-bot/README.md

 - [ ] Audio challenge
 - [ ] Timeouts

+More details can be found over: [Project canban](https://github.com/TibebeJS/emoji-captcha-bot/projects/1)

 ## Contribution:

 #### Feel free to fork, edit and send a PR.